 Warren County Community Foundation Announces Lilly Endowment Community Scholarship Recipient

-The primary purposes of the Lilly Endowment Community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
-Since the program’s inception in 1998, over 4,600 scholarships have been awarded statewide.
+The primary purposes of the Lilly Endowment Community Scholarship Program are: 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

 The Warren County Community Foundation, founded in 1998, exists to help friends of Warren County find ways to fulfill their dreams of making our communities a better place today and tomorrow.
 We serve donors, award grants, and provide leadership to create lasting change.

 Lilly Endowment Inc. is an Indianapolis-based private philanthropic foundation created in 1937 by J.K.
 Lilly Sr. and his sons Eli and J.K.
 Jr. through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 Although the gifts of stock remain a financial bedrock of the Endowment, it is a separate entity from the company, with a distinct governing board, staff and location.
 In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion.
 The Endowment funds significant programs throughout the United States, especially in the field of religion.
 However, it maintains a special commitment to its founders’ hometown, Indianapolis, and home state, Indiana.